not-raspberry/pytest_reorder/README.rst

 the following order:

 #. *unit*
-#. all tests with names beginning with something else
+#. all tests with names not indicating unit integration, nor UI tests
 #. *integration*
 #. *ui*